AjithAju19/ABC_CoffeeShop/README.md

 Problem Statement:

-Design a simple android application for ABC Coffee Shop which has one edittext, three radio buttons, two checkboxes and two buttons.Perform adequate listener events to display the order details in a Toast message.
+Design a simple android application for ABC Coffee Shop which has one edittext field, three radio buttons, two checkboxes and two buttons.Perform adequate listener events to display the order details in a Toast message.

 Sample output: